sdc-china/IDA-doc/_posts/2018-05-04-pipeline-script.md

 **ssh** + space + **wsadmin command**

-  We also support execute script for wasadmin command.For example,
+  We also support execute script file for wasadmin command.
+For example,

   *ssh -f /tmp/bpmtask.py*

   *ssh -f bpmtask.py*

-  The script has a .py extension to reflect the Jython language syntax of the script.
-Example below shows a two-line Jython script named bpmtask.py.
+  The script file has a .py extension to reflect the Jython language syntax of the script.
+Example below shows a two-line Jython script file named bpmtask.py.

   ```
   print "This script is used to set BPM EnvironmentVariable"